Unstartled Bird (2026)

 Duration: 3’-4′

-Started during Storm Darragh, 2024.
-The big ash in front of the house seemed ready to rubble the house.
-It swayed enough to topple the stone wall at its base.
+During Storm Darragh (December 2024) the big ash in front of the house seemed ready to rubble the house.
+It swayed enough to topple the stone wall by it.
 A nearby beech tree cleaved (see picture).

 Somehow amidst this, animals shift, align and sleep.
-They know the tracks of the winds, and often can hunker down and rest while the wind is hurling barn roofs across the land.
-Airborne golden eagles can appear stationery in a storm while all hell breaks loose around them.
-Unstartled Bird includes the call of one of my local blackbirds, plus that soft talk blackbirds do when they’re not singing for wide spaces.
-The title is a grateful nod to Norah McGuinness’ painting, ‘The Startled Bird’, in the National Gallery, Ireland, which also features a blackbird.
+They know the tracks of the winds.
+They hunker down while the wind hurls barn roofs across fields.
+Airborne golden eagles appear stationery in a storm while all hell breaks loose.
+Unstartled Bird includes the call of one of my local blackbirds in Mayo, plus the soft talk that blackbirds do when they’re singing only for the nest.
+The title is a grateful nod to Norah McGuinness’ painting, ‘The Startled Bird’, in the National Gallery, Ireland, which features a blackbird.

 the-wind-ballynamona